• Skip to primary navigation

 Go Inky!
 His apparent ability to think outside of the box led him literally out of the box and to freedom.

 Thinking outside of the box is how business disruptions get started.
-Back at my humble office printer, I also paused a minute to think about the 3-D printing revolution that is well underway.
+Back at my humble office printer, I also paused a minute to think about the 3D printing revolution that is well underway.
 How will this disruptive technology change my life?
 How will it create opportunities for my clients?

 As you probably know by now, 3-D printers function by carefully adding thin layers of material that will ultimately result in a complete part.
 For this reason, 3-D printing is commonly referred to as “additive manufacturing.”
-Traditional manufacturing, however, often starts with a large piece of material and then reduces it down to the final size (subtractive manufacturing).
+Traditional manufacturing, however, often starts with a large piece of material and then reduces it to the final size (subtractive manufacturing).

 For me, one of the most fascinating disruptive opportunities for 3-D printing is in the world of food.
 NASA has been researching the use of 3-D printers for making customized foods for astronauts, especially for long-duration travel such as to Mars.
 [1] These 3-D food printers would be very similar to the concept of food replicators shown in the television series “Star Trek.”

 Do you have a disruptive daydream?
-Don’t be afraid to think outside of the box – and pass me a slice of that cake.
+Don’t be afraid to think outside the box – and pass me a slice of that cake.

 Learn more about 3-D printing, including free patent updates.

-• 3-D printing patents and applications published in the past few days
+• 3D printing patents and applications published in the past few days

 • 3-D printers and additive manufacturing: A disruptive future